iamromulan/cellular-modem-wiki/quectel/sdxlemur/sdxlemur_m.2_to_eth.md

 ```
 12345678 being the lock code in this case

-You then can head over to [The Python ADB unlock key Generator](https://onecompiler.com/python/3znepjcsq)
+#### Input that lock code into [The Python ADB unlock key Generator](https://onecompiler.com/python/3znepjcsq)**

 ![pythonadbkey](../images/qadbkeypython.png)

 **Replace the 12345678 with the response you got from running `AT+QADBKEY?`** then click run.
 Under output your unlock key will be generated.
-#

 Once you have received the unlock key, you apply the key like this:
 ```
 AT+QADBKEY="0jXKXQwSwMxYoeg"
 ```

-Then, to actually enable ADB, run `AT+QCFG="usbcfg"`, take the output, change the second-to-last 0 to 1, and then send the new usbcfg string to the modem (do _NOT_ just copy/paste what's below; the USB VID/PID for your modem are very likely different):
+Then, to actually enable ADB, run `AT+QCFG="usbcfg"`, take the output, change the second-to-last 0 to 1, and then send the new usbcfg string to the modem

+**:warning: DO _NOT_ just copy/paste what's below; the USB VID/PID for your modem are very likely different) :warning:**

+Example:

 ```control
 AT+QCFG="usbcfg"